LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Mana/Mana.md

 ---

 _Mana can be spent as a reflexive action to:_
-- Improvise a spell not based on your character’s Ruling Arcana.
-Improvising a spell outside your character’s Ruling Arcana requires a point of Mana.
+- Improvise a spell not based on your character’s Ruling [[Arcanum|Arcana]].
+Improvising a spell outside your character’s Ruling [[Arcanum|Arcana]] requires a point of Mana.
 - Reduce [[Paradox]] risk on a spell by one die per point of Mana spent.
 - Attainments often cost Mana to activate, as noted in their rules.
 - Some powerful spells that push the boundaries of natural physics or violate [[Lie|the Lie]] require Mana.